PlaybookPrompts & PlaybooksDental

 Clearer patient answers build trust before the call, reduce hesitation during case acceptance, and give the practice more useful content than generic FAQ filler.

 Treat Dental Patient Answer Map as one operating piece, not a loose playbook.
-For dental operators, a map of treatment, urgency, financing, and scheduling questions patients actually ask should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For dental operators, a map of treatment, urgency, financing, and scheduling questions patients actually ask should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.